Suppressing chemotactic blow-up through a fast splitting scenario on the plane: Introduction

 Here, we exploit yet another mechanism that suppress the possible chemotactic blow up of the equation \eqref{KS advection}, where the underlying fluid flow splits the population of bacteria with density $n$ exponentially fast, resulting in several isolated subgroups with mass smaller than the critical $8\pi$.
 In this manner, an initial total mass greater than $8\pi$ is able to escape the finite-time concentration of Dirac mass.
 This provides a first no blow-up scenario over $\rr^2$, at least for $M$ up to $16\pi$.

 We now fix the vector field driving a hyperbolic flow as the strain flow in \cite{KJCY2017}): \bel \bb(x):=A(-x_1,x_2). \eel Our aim is to show that a large enough amplitude, $A\gg1$, guarantees the global existence of solution of PKS \eqref{KS advection} subject to initial mass $M<16\pi$.
-Observe that an initial center of mass at the origin is an invariant of the flow.
-Intuitively, the large enough amplitude $A\gg1$ is required so that the ambient field $A(-x_1,x_2)$ \emph{`pushes away' highly concentrated mass near the $x_1-$axis}, namely, $\ds \int_{|x_2|\leq \epsilon} n_0(x) dx \gg1$\myb{Not quite right, we could not push away mass near the axis since the flow is too small. 'pushes mass away' from a strip $\{|x_2|\leq \ep\}$ near the $x_1-$axis.}.
+Intuitively, the large enough amplitude $A\gg1$ is required so that the ambient field $A(-x_1,x_2)$ \emph{`pushes away' highly concentrated mass near the $x_1-$axis}, namely, $\ds \int_{|x_2|\leq \epsilon} n_0(x) dx \gg1$.
 With this we can state the main theorem of the paper.

 \begin{thm} Consider the PKS equation \eqref{KS advection},\eqref{vector field b} subject to initial data, $n_0\in H^s(s\geq 2)$ with total mass, $M:=|n_0|_1< 16\pi$, such that $(1+|x|^2)n_0\in L^1(\rr^2)$ and $n_0\log n_0\in L^1(\rr^2)$.
 Assume $n_0$ is symmetric about the $x_1$-axis, and that the ``$y$-component'' of its center of mass in the upper half plane